RoToRx88/OneShot125mbed/README.md

 ## Unidirectional / bidirectional motor

-In bidirectional mode, center throttle is zero and above is fwd rotation and below is reverse rotation unlike in unidirectional throttle is 0% at 0 throttle stick and 100% at full throttle stick.
+In bidirectional mode, center throttle is zero and above is fwd rotation and below is reverse rotation unlike in unidirectional mode, throttle is 0% at 0 throttle stick and 100% at full throttle stick.

 ### Unidirectional motor